mrcavalcanti/mosaicoo/ISSUE_TRIAGE.md

 Should explain what happened, what was expected and how to reproduce it together with any additional information that may help giving a complete picture of what happened such as screenshots, [query inspector](https://community.grafana.com/t/using-grafanas-query-inspector-to-troubleshoot-issues/2630) output and any environment related information that's applicable and/or maybe related to the reported problem:

-- Grafana version
+- Mosaicoo version
 - Data source type & version
-- Platform & OS Grafana is installed on
+- Platform & OS Mosaicoo is installed on
 - User OS & Browser + versions
 - Using docker + what environment
 - Which plugins